OXID-eSales/usercentrics/CONTRIBUTING.md

 #### What branch to send a Pull Request to?

-- Backwards compatibility breaks must go to the `main` branch
+- Backwards compatibility breaks must go to the `master` branch
 - New Features go to the latest major version branch
 - Bugfixes to the latest minor version branch